 Download Distinguished Lectureship Nomination Form

 Nominations must be received by AALL no later than November 1 of each year.
 A subcommittee of the Research and Publications Committee will review the nominations and make the final decision regarding the recipient of the award.
 Each nominee shall be considered individually and confidentially and will be judged according to the criteria listed above.
 The subcommittee will complete its deliberations and the selection process by December 15.
 The lecture will take place at the AALL convention in July of the following year.
 The award may be presented annually, but there is no requirement that the award be given each year.
-For more information, please contact Research and Publications Committee Chair, Luis Acosta.
+For more information, please contact Research and Publications Committee Chair, James Donovan.
 Nominations and all accompanying documentation for this award should be sent to:

 American Association of Law Libraries